1. Protecting our planet’s environment

 IWG expects suppliers to disclose any and all conflicts of interest in any business dealings.
 Suppliers must avoid all conflicts of interest that may adversely influence business relationships.

-Any ownership or beneficial interest in a Supplier’s - or the Supplier’s own subcontractors and agents - business by a government official, representative of a political party, or a IWG worker must be declared to IWG prior to entering into any business relationship with us.
+Any ownership or beneficial interest in a Supplier’s (including a Supplier’s subcontractors or agents), business by a government official, representative of a political party, or an IWG employee must be declared to IWG prior to entering into any business relationship with us.

 Confidential and Competitor Information